davidegaspar/davidegaspar/RESUME.md

 Project Lead in the Networking layer for our Global Platform (AWS EKS based), responsible for defining requirements, testing and coordinating teams in order to deliver a networking solution that supports both the build out of new AWS EKS Clusters as well as the migration of our main properties (Vogue, GQ, Wired, etc.) in a staggered manner, allowing teams to move applications at their own pace.

-### CircleCI Infrastructure @ CondeNast

-CircleCI Enterprise serves 150+ engineers around the world.

-Designed and built the supporting infrastructure with IaC, including DNS, Load balancing, Scaling, Zero Trust Authentication and Backup systems.

-Responsible for maintenance and monitoring (SLOs), configuration, upgrades and engineer experience.

 ### Services and UI migration to AWS @ eFinancialCareers

 Successfully helped migrate all our stack to AWS, by building a template micro service stack that ran Docker applications on EC2 using Terraform.
 All micro services now follow a standard Infrastructure Stack including WAF, ELBs/ALBs, CloudFront, Nginx, Docker, ASG/EC2, CloudWatch Metrics Alarms and Dashboards and Splunk logging.
 All micro services have a Pipeline (CodePipeline) complete with Github and Jenkins integration, that build, deploy and test each service.
 All micro services have a Runbook for On Call support.